-For the period of leave – whether Childbirth Accommodation, Parental Leave, or both – stipend payments will be made at the rate used in the existing RA or TA appointment.
-The payment will be prorated appropriately for students with partial appointments.
-Other components of the RA or TA (tuition, and health insurance, if applicable) will not be affected by the leave.
+For the period of leave – whether Childbirth Accommodation, Parental Leave, or both – the student will receive stipend payments at the same rate and for the same duration as in the existing RA or TA appointment.
+The stipend payment will be prorated appropriately for students with partial appointments.
+Payment of other components of the RA or TA (tuition, and health insurance, if applicable) will not be affected by the leave.
 For Childbirth Accommodation, tuition and stipend will be paid from the Childbirth Accommodation Fund.
 For Parental Leave, responsibility for funding resides at the level of the academic department unless otherwise instructed by the respective School Dean’s Office.

 Fellowships from sources internal to MIT are not interrupted during a Childbirth Accommodation or Parental Leave period, and will be paid from their original source.
 Students who are supported by fellowships from sources external to MIT are subject to rules and regulations of the granting agency with respect to leaves from academic and research work.
 The Manager of Graduate Fellowships in the OGE can assist in discussions with fellowship providers.
 If the organization providing the fellowship requires suspension of fellowship benefits during the leave period, and appropriate documentation is provided by the student, the student will be eligible for substitute payment at the existing level of support.
 In the case of a substitute payment for Childbirth Accommodation, all elements of the financial award will be paid from the Childbirth Accommodation Fund.
 For Parental Leave, responsibility for funding resides at the level of the academic department, unless otherwise instructed by the respective School Dean’s Office.

 Students who are not supported by RA or TA assignments or by fellowships will receive the academic accommodations of a leave, but will not receive financial support.
 Tuition and fees will still apply.